oliverpaisley/oliverpaisley.github.io/about.md

 ---
 layout: page
 title: About Observable Data
+summary: "Observable Data is a blog about R, data visualizations, and data science."
 permalink: /about/
 ---

-Observable Data is primarily a blog about R, data, and data science.

-There is also a visuals section for interesting graphs, plots, charts, tables, maps, and any other cool visualization.
+{{ page.summary }}

 * Created by [Oliver Paisley](/about-me/). <a class="fa fa-twitter" href="https://twitter.com/{{ site.twitter_username }}" style="border: none"></a>
 * Built with Jekyll and hosted on GitHub Pages.